 As soon as the listener presses that play button— simultaneously just like their debut release, this music should be played at the right moment; submerge yourself deep into the music, close your eyes and witness the mood, the pain, and the grief of the first opening piece First Light Never Says and the five pieces of taking the listener on an instrumental journey.

-As one continues their journey, -where one will find that Dimwind is a dreamscape that is relaxing and mesmerising from the moment of pressing that play button— simultaneously, the musical spectrum and the instrumental artistry that is found and scored/composed on this release is that same magical content from their debut release -a release that unfolds in front of the listener’s ears of an avast textural soundscape of post-metal that float effortlessly over adjacent genres, creating a unique and intriguing soundscape of mournful melancholy, and high energy music.
+As one continues their journey, -where one will find that Dimwind is a dreamscape that is relaxing and mesmerizing from the moment of pressing that play button— simultaneously, the musical spectrum and the instrumental artistry that is found and scored/composed on this release is that same magical content from their debut release -a release that unfolds in front of the listener’s ears of an avast textural soundscape of post-metal that float effortlessly over adjacent genres, creating a unique and intriguing soundscape of mournful melancholy, and high-energy music.

 The Futility Of Breathing consists of heavy and soft moments, various tones, and moods/volume within the guitar, which involves dark harmonies, calm, robust metallic (progressive) riffs, and rhythms.